relunctance/dgraph/wiki/content/get-started/index.md

 **Here's a 3 step tutorial to get you up and running.**

+This is a quick-start guide to running Dgraph.
 For an interactive walk through, take the [tour](https://tour.dgraph.io).

 You can see the accompanying [video here](https://www.youtube.com/watch?v=QIIdSp2zLcs).